 Professional Experience: Co-founder, president and chief operating officer of the Brookdale Group, a privately held commercial real estate private equity firm.

 William & Mary Affiliations: Previously served on the William & Mary Foundation and the Class of 1976 Reunion committee.

 About the Campaign: “If you are going to provide a quality academic experience it takes additional capital.
 By President Taylor Reveley putting a very ambitious goal of a billion dollars out there the university will benefit in many different ways.”

 Professional Experience: Retired.
 Former managing director and partner at Fidus Partners, LLC; Founding partner and managing director of Bowles Hollowell Conner & Co. for more than 20 years.

-William & Mary Affiliations: Emeritus trustee of the College of William & Mary Foundation, member of the Campaign Steering Committee, former co-chair of the Class of 1965’s 50th Reunion Committee and current member of the law school’s Class of 1968’s 50th reunion committee.
+William & Mary Affiliations: Emeritus trustee of the William & Mary Foundation, member of the Campaign Steering Committee, former co-chair of the Class of 1965’s 50th Reunion Committee and current member of the law school’s Class of 1968’s 50th reunion committee.

 About the Campaign: “Alumni should want to give back so future generations can benefit from the same great education they received.
 William & Mary afforded us vast opportunities to succeed by preparing us to compete and be successful in the marketplace.”

 Professional Experience: Life and wellness coach

 William & Mary Affiliations: Former class ambassador, member of the Class of 1990’s Reunion Committee and member of the Campaign Steering Committee.
 Mother of James Kaplan ’17.